jguhlin/minimap2-rs/minimappers2/README.md

 # Changelog
 ## 0.1.4
-* Update pyo3, polars, and minimap2-rs deps
+* Update pyo3, polars, minimap2-rs, and mimalloc deps

 ## 0.1.1
 * Update pyo3 and polars deps
 * Add with_seq for indexing TODO